alejo742/csskitchen/README.md

 2. **Set up credentials**

-    As specified in the `config/database.yml` file, the authorized database user is `csskitchen`, and its password is digged from the encrypted credentials file.
+    As specified in the `config/database.yml` file, the authorized database user is `csskitchen`, and its URL is digged from the encrypted credentials file.
 Other private keys are also stored in the credentials file.
 For the database and services to work, you must:

-    1. Create a new PostgreSQL user called `csskitchen`:
+    1. Place the decryption master key within the `config` directory:

+        Download the file from [here](https://drive.google.com/file/d/17K4wkYhXgf4bmKNei4g-SYL6-cBY1Iy9/view?usp=sharing)

+    With this, Rails should be able to decrypt the credentials and access the database

+    2. (OPTIONAL) If you want to create your own local database to test away from production:

         With PostgreSQL installed, access your PSQL terminal with your admin user and run the following command: